top of page

 The New School of the Anthropocene is born out of a need.
 The mainstream university has proven unable and unwilling to engage with the condition of social crisis and the prospect of ecological ruin that characterise the 21st Century.

-In collaboration with October Gallery, the New School offers an agile approach to higher education, and a radical alternative to marketisation and arcane specialism.
+The New School offers an agile approach to higher education, and a radical alternative to marketisation and arcane specialism.
 Valuing experimentation through mining the critical-creative seam, we have shaped an interdisciplinary ethos and a non-hierarchical gathering of academics and students forged in conviviality and trust: the means of addressing the greatest challenge of this, or indeed any, era.

 Read more